Recipe book

 Taifun Tofu Wiener Waitrose Very spendy, over £5 Tofu, Cold-Pressed Sunflower Oil, Soy Sauce (Water, Soybeans, Wheat, Sea Salt), Oatmeal, Sea Salt, Guar Gum, Fenugreek, Coriander, White Pepper, Black Pepper, Sweet Paprika, Hot Paprika, Caraway, Garlic, Beech Wood Smoke.
 Not thrilled about the Guar Gum but otherwise sound ingredients.
 These are smoky sausages that make fantastic hot dogs.

 GranoVita Mock Duck Asda Inexpensive, under £2 Fried wheat gluten, water, soya bean extract, safflower oil, raw cane sugar, salt.
+(NOTE: Asda seemed to have stopped stocking it.
+Is it gone forever?)
 Bang for the buck!
 Not only cheaper than Marigold but you also get more.

 Take me home